 If I am registered, is my spot guaranteed?

 If you have registered and paid for camp, you are guaranteed a spot.
-You must bring all required paperwork to the first day of camp.
+If you are attending make sure not to forget to bring all required paperwork to the first day of camp.

 What is the required paperwork for the camp?